rbmowatt/glazewave/README.md

 		- For searching and aggregation
 	- Google places and Stormglass for local wave forecasts

-It's current public example sits at https://mysurfsesh.com and is served using an EC2 instance sitting behind a load balancer sending all 443 traffic to port 80 and using nginx as a server for the frontend build and a proxy for the api.
+It's current dev example sits at https://mysurfsesh.com and is served using an EC2 instance sitting behind a load balancer sending all 443 traffic to port 80 and using nginx as a server for the frontend build and a proxy for the api.
 ## @todos and known issues
  - Clean Up how session is stored and retrieved
 - Responsiveness